-When the left operand is an XML value, the filtering predicate adds the left operand to the front of the scope chain of the current execution context, evaluates the Expression with the augmented scope chain, converts the result to a Boolean value, then restores the scope chain.
+When the left operand evaluates to an XML object, the filtering predicate adds the left operand to the front of the scope chain of the current execution context, evaluates the Expression with the augmented scope chain, converts the result to a Boolean value, then restores the scope chain.
 If the result is true, the filtering predicate returns an XMLList containing the left operand.
 Otherwise it returns an empty XMLList.

-When the left operand is an XMLList, the filtering predicate is applied to each XML property in the XMLList in order using the XML value as the left operand and the Expression as the right operand.
+When the left operand is an XMLList, the filtering predicate is applied to each XML object in the XMLList in order using the XML object as the left operand and the Expression as the right operand.
 It concatenates the results and returns them as a single XMLList containing all the XML properties for which the result was true.
+For example,

+'''

-For example, var john = e.employee.(name == "John");// employees with name Johnvar twoemployees = e.employee.(@id == 0 || @id == 1);// employees with id's 0 & 1var emp = e.employee.(@id == 1).name;// name of employee with id 1
+var john = e.employee.(name == "John"); // employees with name John var twoemployees = e.employee.(@id == 0 || @id == 1); // employees with id's 0 & 1 var emp = e.employee.(@id == 1).name; // name of employee with id 1

+'''